-As the Scheme's financial instruments are valued at net market value (fair value) with changes in net market value recognised in the Income Statement, all changes in market conditions will directly affect investment revenue.
+As the Scheme's financial instruments are valued at fair value with changes in value recognised in the Income Statement, all changes in market conditions will directly affect investment revenue.

 The Fund's other market price risk is managed by Funds SA, as investments include financial instruments exposed to market prices.